 - For many adults, it is not necessary to read a recipe or specifically recall the steps for cooking pasta.

 - Driving to an established workplace is a part of implicit memory.
 After driving the same route each day, it is not necessary to map it out or read directions.

 - An adult is able to wash one's face or body without thinking of how to do so.

 - As an adult who has done so for many years, tying one's shoes is implicit.

 - An adult is able to button pants and shirts without considering the steps ahead of time.

-- For a seamstress, fixing a hem.
+- For a seamstress, fixing a hem is implicit.

 - Brushing one's teeth is able to be completed without recalling specific steps.

 - Combing one's hair is an automatic task.

 - Looking both ways before crossing the street is a task completed without forethought for most adults.